-A Cllr states that they agree with the motion and the reasons behind the motion.

-The Head of Strategic Planning and Regulatory Services comments that the local plan alone does not carry that much weight, as it has not yet been approved or adopted.

-A Cllr comments that they cannot support this application as it is far too large and out of proportion with the rest of the village.

-A Cllr comments that this development is in contravention of the local plan, the application is far too large and would exacerbate the existing traffic and congestion issues on High Street.

-A Vote was taken.
-All members supported the motion, and the application was unanimously refused.

-Motion Carried - Application Refused.

-DETERMINATION: REFUSED for the following reason

-The proposed development would be contrary to the emerging Melton Local Plan (polices SS3 and C1) and Waltham on the Wolds and Thorpe Arnold Neighbourhood Plan (policies S1, H1 and ENV 12) and would create a severe impact on highways conditions on High St., Waltham arising from the quantity of traffic generated and the route it would follow.
-The development is out of scale with the existing built form of the village and there are insufficient facilities to support a development of this size.
-These impacts would significantly and demonstrably outweigh the benefits arising from the proposals.
+A Cllr states that they agree with the motion and the reasons behind the motion. f Strategic Planning and Regulatory Services comments that the local loes not carry that much weight, as it has not yet been approved or ents that they cannot support this application as it is far too large and rtion with the rest of the village. ents that this development is in contravention of the local plan, the s far too large and would exacerbate the existing traffic and congestion igh Street.
+A Vote was unanimously taken.
+All members supported the motion, and the application was / refused.
+Motion Carr ied - Application Refused.
+DETERMIN ATION : REFUSED for the following reason PL47.4 Plan (police Neighbourh impact on h quantity of out of scale insufficient would sign proposals. eed development would be contrary to the emerging Melton Local es SS3 and C1) and Waltham on the Wolds and Thorpe Arnold nood Plan (policies S1, H1 and ENV 12) and would create a severe highways conditions on High St., Waltham arising from the traffic generated and the route it would follow.
+The development is with the existing built form of the village and there are facilities to support a development of this size.
+These impacts ificantly and demonstrably outweigh the benefits arising from the PL47.4 Applicant: Location: Proposal: The Trustees of the Ninth Dukes Will Land Off Mere Road, Mere Road, Waltham On The Wolds Residential development of up to 99 dwellings, associated infrastructure and landscaping ler and Botterill left the meeting at 20:40 for the application UT, due to prejudicial interests. , Planning Officer (GBA) stated that: There has been an update to the t and summarised: Water issue late letter from the agent expressing gratitude that the Severn Trent s had been sorted out, but the agent was slightly unhappy that it had g to reach a resolution on the education contributions.

-PL47.4 17/00080/OUT

-Applicant: The Trustees of the Ninth Dukes Will

-Location: Land Off Mere Road, Mere Road, Waltham On The Wolds Proposal: Residential development of up to 99 dwellings, associated infrastructure and landscaping a) The Planning Officer (GBA) stated that: There has been an update to the report and summarised:

-Cllrs Chandler and Botterill left the meeting at 20:40 for the application 17/00080/OUT, due to prejudicial interests.

-Received a late letter from the agent expressing gratitude that the Severn Trent Water issues had been sorted out, but the agent was slightly unhappy that it had taken so long to reach a resolution on the education contributions.

-b) Martin Lusty, On behalf of the Parish Council, was invited to speak and stated: